brettpsu/pop-os/README.md

 or any of defined roles in: ./ansible/playbook.yml

 ## TODO
+- [ ] Add script to add .smbcredentials file
+- [ ] Add script to add .ssh dir and keys
+- [ ] Add system monitor to task bar
-- [ ] Create a howto
+- [ ] Add firefox extentions
-- [ ] Set correct pathing, after clone (in the bash scripts)
+- [ ] Add wine and config files
-- [ ] Add the ansible-galaxy role installation
+- [ ] Add mt5 & scripts after wine installed
-- [ ] Add autojump into the playbook: https://github.com/wting/autojump
+- [ ] Add steam and possible games

 ## NOTE
 Use this at your own risk, this uses packages from others!
 Those will be downloaded and installed automatically!